 For example, an employee who is terminated for reporting ongoing safety violations might have a claim for wrongful termination in violation of public policy, since public policy supports the reporting and remedying of dangerous conditions in the workplace.

 If you feel you’ve been wrongfully terminated, you will want to get knowledgeable guidance right away.
+Here are a few steps to familiarize yourself with:

 Certain types of wrongful termination claims must first be submitted to a government agency for review, and the deadlines for submission of such claims can be much tighter than the timeline for a civil lawsuit.
 Therefore, it is essential that you educate yourself about your rights and options as soon as possible.

 Take the first step toward protecting your rights today.
-Call (844) 934-1245 to schedule your free consultation with one of our Los Angeles wrongful termination lawyers.